HIV is transmitted through the following body fluids:

 Sexual Transmission of HIV: What Are the Risks?

-Unprotected vaginal intercourse is the most common mode of HIV transmission worldwide.
-In the United States and many other developed nations, it is the second most common mode of sexual HIV transmission (after anal sex among MSM).
+Condomless vaginal/frontal intercourse is the most common mode of HIV transmission worldwide.
+In the U.S. and many other developed nations, it is the second most common mode of sexual transmission (after anal sex among MSM).
 Studies show that HIV-positive cisgender men are much more likely to pass the virus to HIV-negative cisgender women or to transgender MSM through vaginal/frontal intercourse than the other way around.

 There are a few reasons for this.
 First, there are more cisgender men than cisgender women living with HIV in the United States.
-Second, cisgender women and trans MSM have a much larger surface area of mucosal tissue—the lining of both the vagina and cervix can chafe easily and is rich in immune system cells that can be infected by HIV—than men.
-For men, HIV must enter through a cut or abrasion on the penis or through the lining of the urethra inside the tip of the penis.
+Second, cisgender women and trans MSM have a much larger surface area of mucosal tissue—the lining of both the vagina and cervix can chafe easily and is rich in immune cells that can be infected by HIV.
+For cisgender men, HIV must enter through a cut or abrasion on the penis or through the lining of the foreskin or urethra at the tip of the penis.

 Men or women who have sexually transmitted infections (STIs), such as genital herpes or syphilis, are more likely to transmit the virus if they are HIV positive or to contract the virus if they are HIV negative.

-Being the receptive partner—the bottom—during unprotected anal intercourse puts you at a much higher risk for HIV, but it’s possible for either partner to get HIV.
-The reason for this is that semen containing HIV can come into contact with anal mucosal tissues, which can absorb HIV during anal intercourse.
-And the risk of HIV transmission isn’t necessarily reduced if the insertive partner, or top, pulls out before ejaculation.
-Studies have demonstrated that pre-ejaculate (pre-cum) can contain high amounts of HIV and can result in transmission during anal intercourse.
+Being the receptive partner—the bottom—during condomless anal sex puts a person at a much higher risk for HIV, but it’s possible for either partner to get HIV.
+The reason for this is that semen containing HIV can come into contact with anal mucosal tissues, which can absorb HIV during sex.
+And the risk of transmission isn’t necessarily reduced if the insertive partner, or top, pulls out before ejaculation.
+Studies show that pre-ejaculate (pre-cum) can contain high amounts of HIV and can result in transmission during anal sex.

 The insertive partner is at lower risk (4–14 times less risky than receptive).
-However, it is still possible for HIV to enter through a cut or abrasion on the penis or through the lining of the urethra inside the tip of the penis or through certain cells on the foreskin.
+However, it is still possible for HIV to enter through a cut or abrasion on the penis or through the lining of the urethra inside the tip of the penis or through immune cells on the foreskin.